Dolan School of Business

 School Overview

 The Dolan School of Business was established in 1978, having been a Department of Business Administration within the College of Arts and Sciences.
 In 1981, in response to a stated need by the Fairfield County business community, the School began its master of science in financial management program.
 The certificate for advanced study in finance was initiated in 1984.
-In 1994, in response to unprecedented market demand, the School introduced the Master of Business Administration program that now has concentrations in accounting, analytics, finance, management, and marketing.
-Also offered are Master of Science degrees in accounting, business analytics, finance, management, and marketing analytics and strategy.
-Starting Fall 2023, the Dolan School is introducing its first doctorate degree, the Executive Doctorate of Business Administration.
+In 1994, in response to unprecedented market demand, the School introduced the Master of Business Administration program that now has concentrations in accounting, analytics, cybersecurity, economics, finance, management, and marketing.
+Also offered are Master of Science degrees in accounting, business analytics, finance, financial technology, management, and marketing analytics and strategy.
+Starting Fall 2023, the Dolan School introduced its first doctorate degree, the Executive Doctorate of Business Administration.

 The School received full accreditation of its graduate and undergraduate programs by AACSB International (the Association to Advance Collegiate Schools of Business) on March 6, 1997.
 In 2000, the School's advancement was recognized further by a generous $25 million gift from Charles F. Dolan, founder and chairman of Cablevision Systems Corp. and a long-time friend and trustee of the University, for whom the School is now named.

 The School is housed in a state-of-the-art, 85,000 square foot building with 36 classrooms, 10 new innovative labs and centers, and leading-edge technology.
 The building has a 300-person event hall and meeting areas for student activities and unrivaled offices for faculty and staff.
-The new facility, that opened in 2019, makes the School's building and facilities among the best in the nation and reflects the continual development and unlimited potential of the Dolan School of Business.
+The facility, which opened in 2019, makes the School's building and facilities among the best in the nation and reflects the continual development and unlimited potential of the Dolan School of Business.

 Mission Statement